grobian/carbon-c-relay/carbon-c-relay.md

 between servers.
 The `carbon_ch` cluster sends the metrics to the member that is responsible according to the consistent hash algorithm (as used in the original carbon), or multiple members if replication is set to more than 1.
+When `dynamic` is set, failure of any of the servers does not result in metrics being dropped for that server, but instead the undeliverable metrics are sent to any other server in the cluster in order for the metrics not to get lost.
+This is most useful when replication is 1.
 The `fnv1a_ch` cluster is a identical in behaviour to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by a limitation of `carbon_ch` to use both host and port from the members.
 This is useful